hashgraph/hedera-platform/README.md

 #### Contributing

 Please send any comments or suggestions or suggested code changes to [software@swirlds.com](mailto:software@swirlds.com).<br />
-By doing so, you agree to grant Swirlds the right and license to use any such feedback  as set out in the Hashgraph Open Review License.
+By doing so, you agree to grant Swirlds the right and license to use any such feedback  as set out in the Hashgraph Open Review License.<br />
+To report bugs, and possibly be rewarded through the Bug Bounty program, please see https://www.hedera.com/bounty